abcucberkeley/Parallel_TIFF_Reader/README.md

 # Parallel_TIFF_Reader

+An optimized and efficient parallel tiff reader that utilizes LibTIFF and OpenMP.

+parallelReadTiff supports 8 bit, 16 bit, single precision, and double precision images.

 # MATLAB USAGE

 The mex files can be called directly from MATLAB once added to the MATLAB path.